 Glen Burnie Bancorp (the "Company") is a bank holding company organized in 1990 under the laws of the State of Maryland.
 The Company owns all the outstanding shares of capital stock of The Bank of Glen Burnie (the "Bank"), a commercial bank organized in 1949 under the laws of the State of Maryland, serving northern Anne Arundel County and surrounding areas from its main office and branch in Glen Burnie, Maryland and branch offices in Odenton, Riviera Beach, Crownsville, Severn (two locations), Linthicum and Severna Park, Maryland.
+As of January 31, 2025, the Bank closed the Linthicum branch and anticipates closing the Severna Park branch by May 31, 2025.
 The Bank also maintains a remote Automated Teller Machine ("ATM") located in Pasadena, Maryland.
 The Bank maintains a website at www.thebankofglenburnie.com.
 It is the oldest independent commercial bank in Anne Arundel County.
 The Bank is engaged in the commercial and retail banking business as authorized by the banking statutes of the State of Maryland, including the acceptance of demand and time deposits, and the origination of loans to individuals, associations, partnerships and corporations.